Brentwood College School Logo

 Course Rules

-When leaving the dock travel to the start line on the shore side of lane #1, between the marina and the racecourse.
-Do not row up the course
+• When leaving the dock travel to the start line on the shore side of lane #1, between the marina and the racecourse.
+Do not row across or up the course

-In the warm up area, the traffic pattern is counter clockwise around the orange markers.
-Do not go past the bright green triangle buoy
+• In the warm-up area, the traffic pattern is counterclockwise around the orange markers.
+Crews must turn around within 100m of the last large red buoy

-You need to be lining up at the green marshalling buoy 10 minutes before your race.
+• You need to be lining up at the outside red marshalling buoy 10 minutes before your race.
+There will be a marshall in the warm-up area assisting you to transition to the start at the correct time.
 You need to be locked into the gates at 2 minutes before your race

-When you have finished your race, row well past the finish line into the bay.
-Return to the dock on the shore side of the red buoy of the finish line.
-Make sure you listen to the dock marshals
+• When you have finished your race, row well past the finish line into the bay.
+Return to the dock on the shoreside of the red buoy of the finish line.
+Make sure you listen to the dock marshalls

 Racing Procedures